 - hog casings

-- Chop the meat and fat into chunks of about 1-inch across, then mix the garlic, herbs and spices together and toss with the meat and fat.
+Chop the meat and fat into chunks of about 1-inch across, mix with the salt and set in the fridge overnight; this helps the sausage bind better.

 - Take out some hog casings and set in a bowl of very warm water.

-- Hang the sausages in a cool place for 4-8 hours (the colder it is, the longer you can hang them).
+Hang the sausages in a cool place for a few hours (the colder it is, the longer you can hang them).
 If it is warm out, hang for one hour.
 Once they have dried a bit, put in the fridge until needed.
 They will keep for at least a week in the fridge.

 - If you are freezing the sausages, wait a day before doing so.
 This will tighten up the sausages and help them keep their shape in the deep-freeze.